 “We are extremely honored to accept this award,” said KaLeigh Hemminger, the Northeast Kentucky AHEC’s outreach services coordinator and director of the Coalition.
 “When it comes to the work we do, we have a saying within our Coalition: ‘if we can reach just one person, help one person, this is all worth it.’
 To know our efforts are now being recognized on a national scale, and that other health care organizations may observe and model the types of programming we do, that adds another level to the impact we can have in addressing this epidemic.”

-To view the awards video from the NRHA conference, click here.
+You can view the awards video from the NRHA conference from this player.
 To view only our Coalition's portion, fast forward to 30:42.

 If you would like more information about this topic, please contact KaLeigh Hemminger at 606.783.6506 or via e-mail at email@example.com.